 Faith-based travelers have left their mark around the U.S. and the world.

-“Faith-based travel in this country represents $300 million with 20 million travelers going to faith sites and on other vacations,” Mac Lacy, a Going On Faith Conference partner, told the delegates.
+“Faith-based travel in this country alone draws millions of travelers each year,” said Mac Lacy, a Going On Faith Conference partner, told the delegates.
 “When you consider world faith-based sites like Jordan, Israel, Rome, the Vatican, Egypt, Turkey and more places, it is really a remarkable industry.”

 Conference attendees received a warm welcome in Grand Rapids